Spiders (album): Recording

 Parr Street Studios, Liverpool, where the album was recorded.

 The band recorded the entirety of Spiders in Parr Street Studios, Liverpool, between 1995 and 1996.
 Stephen Lironi, fresh off working on Black Grape's It's Great When You're Straight...Yeah, was brought on to produce the album, with the exception of "Kill Me" which was produced by Ian Richardson and Nick Coler, a song which was also mixed and engineered by Alan Douglas The other songs on the album were mixed by Jeremy Wheatley, who also engineered all the tracks except "Neighbourhood", which was engineered by Andy Kowalski.
 Gerald Lynch performs as a guest percussionist on five of the album's songs, with Tony Pierce providing trumpet on "Dark Clouds" and "Charlie M".
 It was subsequently mixed in three London studios; Air Lyndhurst, Olympic Studios and Mayfair Studios.

 Scott composed all of his songs for the album on bass guitar, namely a Framus 5/150 Star Bass and Vox Teardrop from the 1950s and 1960s.
 In 2018, Scott stated that he has a personal preference of using older instruments and equipment, saying "I was against effects back then, to tell you the truth.
 I’m not into being retro for its own sake, but basically I just couldn’t be arsed pressing loads of pedals.
 My sound just needed to be dubby.
 I took all the treble right off the amps".
-An Ibanez fretless bass was used in the recording of "Female of the Species" to emulate a double bass, as according to Scott, "it was the only way to get that sound.
+An Ibanez fretless bass was used in the recording of "Female of the Species" to emulate an upright bass, as according to Scott, "it was the only way to get that sound.
 I was dead against it at first, because it seemed so naff and cheesy.
 At the time, only people who had their basses really high on their chests played those instruments"..
 "Female of the Species" was initially performed using a straight beat, until Griffiths came up with the idea to "stick scratching samples and a hip-hop swing underneath the track".
 As such, in the studio's basement, Parle, using only one microphone ("the minimum of studio technology"), "merely bunged a load of delay on the resulting loop".
 David "Yorkie" Palmer sang backing vocals on "Neighbourhood", although he had yet to officially join the band, though he assisted them in recording many of the album's B-sides.